ryangerardwilson/rtutor/courses/sql.md

     FROM users AS u
     FULL OUTER JOIN posts AS p ON p.author_id = u.id GROUP BY u.id, u.username;
-    -- You’ll see both lonely users (total_posts=0) and orphaned posts.
+    -- You'll see both lonely users (total_posts=0) and orphaned posts.

     -- 5. CROSS JOIN
     -- Cartesian product: every row from the left table combined with every row from the right table.